 How is macroevolution not just microevolution + tons of time?
 If every cell in your body changed then wouldn't you become a different creature?

 There's a limit.
 While there might be a large amount in variety within certain species, spiders for example, no matter how much they change they're still spiders.
 The greatest observable change to a creatures genetics occur during reproduction.
 Theoretically, if you wanted to change an organisms species, genus, order, whatever, from one to another, you should be able to do so through breeding, like.
 If there is no limitation on the genetic code, then you should be able to breed a dog into a fox, but you can't.
 No matter how many times you try it, no matter the environment.
 Fruit flies are a great example.
 They've been breeding fruit flies for almost a hundred years and documenting it, since fruit flies reproduce extraordinarily fast.
-And yet despite having bred several times more generations of fruit flies than the generations it took for man to go from monkey to homo sapien, they remain fruit flies.
+And yet despite having bred several times more generations of fruit flies than the generations it took for man to go from monkey to homosexual sapien, they remain fruit flies.
 Some might have small wings, larger eyes, but no matter what they do they can't create a new type of organism.
 Even by exposing them to different environments, chemicals, even intentionally altering the dna does not yield results.
 The only way we've observed so far is with hybridization, and most hybrids are infertile.
 So if men in lab coats and microscopes, and all the devices in the world can't cause evolution, why would random chance be able to?

 >you should be able to breed a dog into a fox